Concordium/concordium.github.io/source/shared/net/guides/multi-credentials.rst

 #.
 Select **Add Credential to proposal**, and then select **Continue**.

 #.
 Set an **expiry date and time** for your proposal.
-You must submit proposals to the chain within the last 2 hours up to the expiry date.
-This means you must set the expiry time so that it’s possible for any co-signers to return their signatures in time.
+You must set the expiry time so that it’s possible for any co-signers to return their signatures in time.

 .. _guide-change-signature: